Horst Carganico: Defense of the Reich

 On 27 May, five Luftwaffe Gruppen joined up around Karlsruhe to defend against an attack on southern Germany.
-The fighters were then vectored to a point of intercept southwest of Strasbourg were they were to engage USAAF bombers.
+The fighters were then vectored to a point of intercept southwest of Strasbourg where they were to engage USAAF bombers.
 On the approach, the German fighters were intercepted by USAAF fighters.
 Carganico lost his adjutant and wingman, Hauptmann Heinz Deuschle, early in the encounter, shot down by North American P-51 Mustang fighters.
 Attempting to evade the fighters, Carganico was killed when his Bf 109 G-5 (Werknummer 110087) hit high tension cables while attempting a forced landing near Chevry, 5 km southwest of Saint-Dié-des-Vosges, France.
 Carganico was the son of Luftwaffe general Generalleutnant Victor Carganico.
 He was buried in the military section of the Waldfriedhof Zehlendorf on 6 June 1944.
 Command of I. Gruppe was given to Weissenberger, who took control of the Gruppe in early June 1944.